r4ss/r4ss/README.md

 ### R code for Stock Synthesis

 Stock Synthesis is a fisheries stock assessment model written in ADMB by Dr. Rick Methot at the [NOAA Northwest Fisheries Science Center](http://www.nwfsc.noaa.gov/).
-The R code in the r4ss package is based on the original work of Dr. Ian Stewart begun around 2005 and released as an R package on CRAN in 2009.
+The R code in the r4ss package is based on the original work of Dr. Ian Stewart begun around 2005 and released as an open source R package on CRAN in 2009.
 The package has benefited from contributions, suggestions, and bug reports from many collaborators and users.

+*Code available on this website comes with no warranty or guarantee of accuracy.
+It merely represents an ongoing attempt to integrate output plotting, statistics and diagnostics.
+It is absolutely necessary that prior to use with a new application, the user checks the output manually to verify that there are no plotting or statistical bugs which could incorrectly represent the output files being analyzed.*

 ### Installation